 8. Gamify time management!

-Piggybacking off the sentence above, engagement typically increases through gamification.
+Piggybacking off of the sentence above, engagement typically increases through gamification.
 Points, rewards, leveling up, progress tracking, etc. all make a process more interesting and help bring out a child’s underlying competitive spirit.

 Have two kids?
 You can bet if I was pitted against my sister in any activity, I was going to try my darndest to best her.
 “Only children” can also benefit from gamification...one idea is to simply establish a running goal reward—a week of time management success results in a prize.
 Or, as mentioned above, give kids points for each daily activity completed, with 100 points resulting in a dollar earned, etc.

 So, I set myself a personal goal of an hour to write this post.
 I also planned on doing it right before lunch time, knowing that I couldn’t go out and eat until I finished.
 And guess what, I did it.
-I mean, I’m really hungry, but it also helped that I shut myself off in a conference room, and went under headphones to block out distractions, as I usually do when writing.
+I mean, I’m really hungry, but it also helped that I shut myself off in my office, and went under headphones to block out distractions, as I usually do when writing.

 Of course, with all this said, my point is that time management is a skill best learned as a kid, but the benefits of grasping the concept last through adulthood.

 Really, it all boils down to structure.
-Meaning, if a child has a summer full of nothingness on their plate, it’s going to be tough to establish limits (watch out for summer slide!).
+Meaning, if a child has weeks full of nothingness on their plate, it’s going to be tough to establish limits (watch out for Coronavirus slide).
 Even just establishing lower-level activities throughout the day helps, from “reading time” to chores, and more.

 Thoughts?
 Your own tips?
 Let us know!